 In some locations, there are cultural implications to our business that Mosaic addresses through community engagement.
 Mosaic recognizes the significance of building relationships with First Nation and Métis organizations throughout Saskatchewan.
 For example, Mosaic partners with the Saskatchewan Indian Institute of Technologies' Mining Industry Prep Programs, which are based in Saskatoon, Yorkton and Regina, to prepare Saskatchewan's Indigenous workforce for careers in mining.
 We strive to be a thoughtful and engaged neighbor who invests carefully and generously, and, through working with First Nations and Métis communities, we identify strategic opportunities to target grant funding to initiatives and projects that are important to the growth and sustainability in the areas where we operate.
-In 2016, the potash business segment realigned aboriginal engagement internally by merging the function within Public Affairs in order to create a more holistic outreach approach.
-Today, our engagement with aboriginal communities, environmental responsibility, and opportunities for suppliers by connecting one-on-one with aboriginal communities and organizations, ensuring the right connections within Mosaic are made.
+In 2016, the potash business segment realigned Indigenous engagement internally by merging the function within Public Affairs in order to create a more holistic outreach approach.
+Today, our engagement with Indigenous communities blends community investment initiatives with information on career opportunities, environmental responsibility, and opportunities for suppliers by connecting one-on-one with Indigenous communities and organizations, ensuring the right connections within Mosaic are made.